The 3 Most Popular Powerlifting Workouts – Explained!

 You bet.
 Here’s the link:

-Submit your e-mail address and Mehdi will e-mail you everything.
+There’s a lot there.
 You’ll get both the workout plan and a set of spreadsheets to track your workouts, view progress charts, and more.

 It shocked me at first, but the workout is a 211 page document!
 The workout description only required a few pages, but Mehdi fills the rest with excellent fitness and training advice, you’ll want to read it all!
 The second half of the book is mostly success stories, but they’re fun to read and really motivating, so I consider them an excellent addition.